zeroviral/kpi_reporter/README.md

 - `"reminder":string` A reminder taken from an input.
 - `"completed":boolean` A boolean value based on completion of reminder/task.

-If a reminders with an identifier already exists, it will simply be overwritten.
+If a reminder with an identifier already exists, it will simply be overwritten.

 **Response**